echo-lab/assets/Writing/AcademicWriting.md

 # Be scientific.

 - "Scientific" simply means "numbers".
 - Cite as much as possible.
-Don't think that it is only Related Works section that needs citation.
-I cannot imagine a thesis that has no citation in its introduction for example.
-If  you don't have citation, imagine that what you wrote will be perceived as your unwarranted opinions, not something scientifically proven.
-If you cite a paper from the past, that means that you will have evidence that support your claims.
+Don't think that it is only the Related Work section that needs citation.
+I cannot imagine a thesis that has no citation in its introduction, for example.
+If you don't havea  citation, imagine that what you wrote will be perceived as your unwarranted opinions, not something scientifically proven.
+If you cite a paper from the past, that means that you will have evidence that supports your claims.

 # Structure of an Academic Paper

-- Title --> 10 second version of your paper
+- Title --> 10-second version of your paper
-- Abstract --> 2 minute version of your paper
+- Abstract --> 2-minute version of your paper
-- Introduction (motivation) --> 5 minute version of your paper
+- Introduction (motivation) --> 5-minute version of your paper
   - preview results
   - research questions
   - hypothesis